Romance Is For Everyone

 In the past, Sweet Savage Flame has focused on authors who used pseudonyms.
 We’ve posited reasons why romance writers would use pen names.
-One possibility given was the book was written by a man.
-As romance is often considered a woman’s topic, it’s understandable that male authors would favor an opposite-gendered moniker when publishing.
+One possibility given was that men were romance writers.
+As romance is often considered a woman’s topic, it’s understandable that male romance writers would favor an opposite-gendered moniker when publishing.

 The realm of fictional violence has been historically masculine.
 Romance, on the other hand, has been consigned to the feminine sphere.
 Upon closer inspection, the matter is not so black-and-white.
 While females account for 82 to 85% of the romance genre readership, that still means many men enjoy love stories with happy endings.